AzizDulaijan/RoboND-DeepLearning-Project/README.md

 ```

 ### skip connections:
-to better retain information the "skip connections" technic is used. using features from diffrent resolutions helps combining characteristics information with spatial information.
+To better retain information that was lost from encoders the "skip connections" technique is used .Using features from different resolutions helps combining characteristics information with spatial information.

 ![alt text][image_3]